Training | Counseling Center

 Clinical Training Information

 Our center serves all enrolled students at our four campuses with offices on two campuses (i.e., Forest Grove and Hillsboro).
-In an effort to minimize dual relationships, our training program occurs at the Forest Grove location and practicum trainees have experience working with undergraduate and graduate students outside of the College of Health Professions.
+In an effort to minimize dual relationships, many of our training activities take place at the Forest Grove location and trainees from the School of Graduate Psychology will work exclusively at our Forest Grove location.
+Trainees from programs outside of Pacific may work on both the Hillsboro and Forest Grove campuses.
+All trainees will have the opportunity to engage in clinical work with undergraduate and graduate students.

-Our clients present with a wide-range of concerns and life experiences and trainees can expect to gain experience supporting clients through life transitions; academic stressors and navigating academic systems; grief and loss; managing changes in health status and disabilities; healing from racial, interpersonal, and other forms of trauma; acute crises; intersecting identity development; navigating familial and other interpersonal relationships; along with other presenting concerns and symptomology.
+Our clients present with a wide-range of concerns and life experiences, and trainees can expect to gain experience supporting clients through life transitions; academic stressors and navigating academic systems; grief and loss; managing changes in health status and disabilities; healing from racial, interpersonal, and other forms of trauma; acute crises; intersecting identity development; navigating familial and other interpersonal relationships; along with other presenting concerns.

 Individual Client Services